cheesasaurus/ProfuselyViolentProgression/BepInExPlugins/GatekeepPowerCreep/DesignNotes.md

 Catchup unlocks for late joiners / slower players.
 Unlock for everybody on a threshold, but can be immediately unlocked individually.

 - Crossbow recipe (from Rufus).
 Basic ranged weapon.
+- Alchemy table (from Clive).
+Required for most potion crafting.
+Boss in a high-traffic area.
 - Blood rose brew (T1 research)
 - Merciless charge (T3 spell point) (from Quincey).
 Automatically unlock and equip if no ult equipped.
 - Veil of blood (T4 spell point) (from beatrice).
 Automatically unlock and equip if no dash equipped.